pzim-devdata/mpv-scripts/README.md

 [Download :inbox_tray:](https://github.com/pzim-devdata/mpv-scripts/releases/latest/download/mpv-scripts.zip)

-4. Place the downloaded file in the script directory mentioned in step 1.
+4. Extract the zip file and place the LUA script in the script directory mentioned in step 1.

 5. Make it executable: `chmod +x ~/.config/mpv/scripts/mpv-sub_not_forced_not_sdh.lua`